PaulineLawrey/web-framework/docs/jcu/introduction.md

 responsive, mobile-first sites and applications.

 This *living style guide* features reusable components for web applications and provides a starting point for theming JCU projects on the web.
-The documentation features worked examples of:
+This documentation features worked examples of:

 * All Bootstrap standard components